 Cherry Hill residents have mixed feelings towards a proposal to build a “Super Wawa” in their neighborhood.

-The store is set to be built at a site on Haddonfield Road where an old Toyota dealership currently lies.
-Neighbors who live near the dealership are worried about how the store could affect their everyday lives.
+The store would be built at a site on Haddonfield Road where an old Toyota dealership currently lies.
+Neighbors who live near the dealership are worried about how the store would affect their everyday lives.

 Those who live near the site of the proposed store want the side street shut down if the Wawa opens.
 They say they don’t want customers to cut through their street on Oakview Road to avoid traffic on Haddonfield Road which gets backed up because of the Cherry Hill Mall.